SIMRacingApps/SIMRacingAppsElectron/README.md

 It combines the Chromium Webkit, V8 JavaScripting Engine, and Node.js modules to provide runtime support for Apps written in JavaScript/HTML5.

 To download the newest version, click [here](https://github.com/SIMRacingApps/SIMRacingAppsElectron/releases/latest).
+For an article on setting up Electron, see [this](https://www.facebook.com/notes/simracingapps/electron-a-html-client-for-simracingapps/1566870046675409) post on FaceBook.

 I created a Main Menu App, specifically for Electron, to provide the following capabilities: